TheSLinux-forks/myquartz-scim2uim/README.md

 ## Description

-This package originally comes from the project `scim-tables-vietnamese-ext` which provides a comprehensive table for Vietnamese words to use in `Scim`.
+This package originally comes from the project `scim-tables-vietnamese-ext` which provides a comprehensive table of Vietnamese words to use in `Scim`.
 The project's author is **Thach-Anh Tran** (aka myquartz at gmail dot com).

 I did ask the author to support this table in `uim`; however he seems to switch to use `Ibus` and the project is quite inactive.
-Because the table is quite useful I decide to convert and maintain it to use in `UIM`.
+Because the table is quite useful I decide to convert and maintain it to use it in `UIM`.

 The main script is `bin/scim2uim.rb` which is very simple.
 The command